gruppe-adler/Blechadler/README.md

 ## Mention commands
 All commands have to be writted down directly after the bot's mention.
 Message has to start with the mention.
-- `version`: Displays the version of the bot
+- `about`: Displays the version, description and name of the bot
+- `channel`: Same as direct command
+- `help`: Displays help to all commands / a specific command
+- `pick`: Picks a random answer from the given choices
+- `reminder`: Remind a user about something
+- `strich`: Add a "strich" to a user
+- `striche`: List all "striche"
-- `ts`: Same as direct command
+- `teamspeak`: Same as direct command

-- `help` or `über` or empty string: Displays the bot's info
+## Extras
+- You can add aliases for all commands, by editing the command_aliases.json, with the key beeing th alias and the value beeing the command it should refer to.
+- You can disable commands by removig them from the commands array in the config.
+Each command matches one JavaScript file in src/commands